ashervogel17/DigitalPhotoAlbum/README.md

 ## Solution Architecture

 The key to this program's success is taking advantage of concurrency.
 While the program is waiting for the user to input a caption or rotate a photo, it is processing one or more images in the background.
 This means minimal computing downtime and as seamless an experience as possible for the user.
 Here is a diagram of how the processes' lifelines: [Process Lifelifes](./process_lifelines.pdf).

+## Limitations

+This program was developed in the Dartmouth Thayer Linux system, which has an X server setup for photo display and processing.
+If you environment is not configured to support X, you will be unable to run this code.